macvim-dev/macvim/src/MacVim/README-repo.txt

 :   display issues)
 `feat/input`
-:   Refactored input code (improved input manager support, e.g. Kotoeri :   shortcuts like Cmd-Shift-; work, etc.)
+:   Refactored input code (improved input manager support, e.g. Kotoeri :   shortcuts like Ctrl-Shift-j work, etc.)

 _Note:_ Branches starting with `feat/` are experimental and will be rebased against master occasionally (other branches will not be rebased).